stacks-archive/blockstack.go/cmd/blockstackd-cli/README.md

 This is a cli tool to interact with the RPC interface on `blockstack-core`.
 It implements the following RPC methods:

+> TODO: Add a -debug or -verbose mode that outputs server info with each call

 - `get_all_names`
 - `get_all_namespaces`
 - `get_atlas_peers`